 Luckily, I had the foresight to request that the responses be collective, rather than from individual students.
 Even so, the comments amassed into a two-inch pile of printouts.
 My job then was to sift through the pile, determine the predominant reactions, and use them to guide my revision of both stories.

-As for the participants, here are some of the teachers’ own words:
+As for benefits to the participants, here are some of the teachers’ own words:

 “I can’t tell you how inspired my students have found your efforts to make your stories better and better by rewriting and revising.
 They are so much more enthusiastic about revising their own stories.”